lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 If you have struggled to write too, don't be too hard on yourself.
 The cause could be many things, one of which is finding the right platform to write on.
-As Steve Jobs said in his famous [commencement speech at Standford](https://news.stanford.edu/2005/06/12/youve-got-find-love-jobs-says/) in 2005:
+As Steve Jobs said in his famous [speech](https://news.stanford.edu/2005/06/12/youve-got-find-love-jobs-says/) in 2005:

 > If you haven't found it yet, keep looking.
 >